bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 ---

-# 8. Adaptation (\(A_t\))

-Definition:

-The ability of the system to modify the mechanism that produces future representations and actions.

-Adaptation is not ordinary learning.

-Learning:

-\[
-R_t \rightarrow R_{t+1}
-\]

-Adaptation:

-\[
-A_t \rightarrow A_{t+1}
-\]

-Candidate measurements:

-- changes to learning rules
-- changes to search strategy
-- changes to optimization process
-- architectural modifications

-Limitations:

-A system may become better at self-modification while becoming less connected to reality.
+# 9. Expected Measurements

+After environmental change measure:

+## Recovery

+How quickly does performance return?

 ---

-# 9. Expected Failure Surface

-The environment should allow observation of:

-## Recovery failure
+## Decoupling

-After environmental change:

-- How quickly does the system recover?
-- Does performance return?
+Does internal optimization diverge from external success?

 ---

-## Reality decoupling
+## Adaptation Drift

-Does internal optimization continue while external performance decreases?
+Does the adaptation mechanism continue changing in a direction that no longer improves environmental performance?

 ---

-## Adaptation lock-in

-Does self-modification continue while becoming less responsive to environmental information?
+# 10. v0.1 Revision

+The first environment version used a complete binary rule flip:

+\[
+\theta_0 \rightarrow \theta_1
+\]

+Result:

+All agents failed to recover.

+Interpretation:

+The shift exceeded the recovery capacity of the environment-agent system.

+v0.2 changes:

+- maintain hidden structure
+- maintain distribution shift
+- preserve recoverability

+The goal is not to make the environment easier.

+The goal is to create a measurable difference between systems with different levels of constitutional correction.

 ---

-# 10. Out of Scope for v0.1
+# 11. Out of Scope for v0.2

 Excluded: